 The Environmental Impact of Cryptocurrency Mining

-Here are some popular green cryptocurrencies:
+Here are some top green cryptocurrencies:

 Using Renewable Energy for Mining